carroll school of management

 Students in the Honors Program, students with two concentrations, transfer students, and other students with special circumstances should plan their schedules carefully.
 Students in the Honors Program should seek advice on planning from the Honors Program Director.
 In order to receive permission to study abroad, students typically need a 3.2 grade point average.

 The Honors Program has as its goal the development of the whole person with an emphasis on academic rigor and leadership ability in the organizational world.

 Students are invited to join the Honors Program through the Boston College Office of Undergraduate Admissions as entering freshmen.
 In January of freshman year, a few students who have excelled during the fall semester are invited to apply to the Honors Program.
 In addition to academic excellence, students must exhibit an ability to work well with others and have a desire to be involved in the extracurricular functions of the program.
 Honors students are expected to remain on the Dean's List.

 Students in the Honors Program take honors sections of the business core classes.
-They must also take three courses beyond the business core: MH 126 Business and Professional Speaking, MD 384 Applied Statistics, and MH 199 Senior Honors Thesis.
+They must also take three courses beyond the business core: MHON1126 Business and Professional Speaking, OPER3384 Predictive Analytics, and MHON1199 Senior Honors Thesis.

 Pre-Law students need clear reasoning power, a facility for accurate expression, a mature balance of judgment, and the ability to appreciate the moral, social, and economic problems related to the administration of justice in modern society.
 The Carroll School of Management offers an ideal opportunity to develop these qualities both through the Liberal Arts Core and specialized management courses, notably those case style courses which place a premium on analytical powers and a capacity in both oral and written expression.